In the studio, Beth is working on a new series inspired by decayed poplar leaves she collected this fall.

 March 26 - July 16, 2017

-Luminous Garden (Aerial), an immersive light installation, will be on view in a solo exhibition at The Lab at the Mattatuck Museum.
+Luminous Garden (Aerial), an immersive light installation, was on view in a solo exhibition at The Lab at the Mattatuck Museum.

 View the press release and wall text for the exhibition.

 Read a review in the Hartford Courant.

 CYNTHIA-REEVES @ MassMoCA's Art Campus

 Selections from "Recasting Nature", Beth's retrospective at the Susquehanna Art Museum, traveled to CYNTHIA-REEVES in North Adams, MA.
 On view were "Ice Forest", a walk-through installation of suspended cast resin rose stems; several sculptures made of natural materials; and two series of prints.